 Mark was qualified to write his gospel because of his first hand relationship with the disciples of Jesus Christ.
 Mark, whose first name is actually John (Acts 15:36) was a cousin of Barnabas (Colossians 4:10).
-Mark’s home was in Jerusalem and probably where the “upper room” was held (Matthew 26:18).
+Mark’s home was in Jerusalem and perhaps where the “upper room” was (Matthew 26:18).
 Some of the apostles lived in this upper room after the resurrection and the ascension (John 20:19; Acts 1:13), and it is this room where members of the early church in Jerusalem assembled (Acts 12:12).

 Further, John Mark accompanied Paul and Barnabas on the first part of their first missionary journey (Acts 13:5, 13).
-On a later journey, he also accompanied Barnabas to the island of Cyprus (ch.
-15:36–39).
-Later he worked directly under the direction of Peter and Paul (1 Peter 5:13; Colossians 4:10 2 Timothy 4:11) being disciple under their leadership and collecting all the truth they knew.
+On a later journey, he also joined Barnabas to the island of Cyprus (Acts 15:36–39).
+Later he ministered under the direction of Peter and Paul (1 Peter 5:13; Colossians 4:10 2 Timothy 4:11) being a disciple under their leadership and collecting all the truth they knew.

 Papias, bishop of the city of Hierapolis in Asia Minor, gives us more information on how Mark knew about Jesus.
 In his Interpretations, as quoted in Eusebius (Ecclesiastical History iii.
 39. 15; Loeb ed., vol. 1, p.
 297), he states: “And the Presbyter [most probably the presbyter John] used to say this, “Mark became Peter’s interpreter and wrote accurately all that he remembered, not, indeed, in order, of the things said or done by the Lord.
 For he had not heard the Lord, nor had he followed him, but later on, as I said, followed Peter, who used to give teaching as necessity demanded but not making, as it were, an arrangement of the Lord’s oracles, so that Mark did nothing wrong in thus writing down single points as he remembered them.
 For to one thing he gave attention, to leave out nothing of what he had heard and to make no false statements in them.”